Legal status of transgender people: United States

 On 15 June 2020, the Supreme Court of the United States (SCOTUS) ruled in Bostock v.
 Clayton County that for the purposes of Title VII of the Civil Rights Act of 1964, discrimination on the basis of transgender status is also discrimination because of sex.

 Regardless of the legal sex classification determined by a state or territory, the federal government may make its own determination of sex classification for federally issued documents.
 For instance, the U.S. Department of State requires a medical certification of "appropriate clinical treatment for transition to the updated gender (male or female)" to amend the gender designation on a U.S. passport, but sex reassignment surgery is not a requirement to obtain a U.S. passport in the updated gender.
-This leaves transgender Americans subject to inconsistent and often discriminatory regulations when seeking healthcare.
+This leaves transgender Americans subject to inconsistent regulations when seeking surgery and hormone treatment.

+As of September 19, 2025, a total of 616 'anti-trans bills' have been considered this year, of which 71 have been passed across 23 states.
+These bills aim to re-define sex, restrict access to gender affirming care, to education, to sports, to bathrooms, and to marriage and military positions.
+One such bill is Florida's "Parental Rights in Education Act" law, with a stated purpose to "prohibit classroom discussion about sexual orientation or gender identity." introduced by Joe Harding and Dennis Baxley, both members of the Florida House of Representatives that would allow a teacher or school counsellor to be charged with a felony if they support a social transition.
+Supporting or encouraging a social transition can be as simple as using preferred names or pronouns.
+The teacher or school counsellor would also need to register as a sex offender if found guilty.

+In January 2025, Executive Order 14168, titled “Defending Women from Gender Ideology Extremism and Restoring Biological Truth to the Federal Government”, was issued by President Donald Trump.
+The order directs federal agencies to recognize only two sexes—male and female—defined by biological characteristics, removes references to “gender identity” from federal policy, and instructs agencies to align documents and forms accordingly.

 South America

 South America has some of the most progressive legislation in the world regarding transgender rights.
 Bolivia and Ecuador are among the few countries worldwide that offer constitutional protection against discrimination based on gender identity.
 Transgender persons are allowed to change their name and gender on legal documents in a majority of countries.
 Argentina, Brazil, Bolivia, Chile, Colombia, Ecuador and Uruguay allow individuals to change their name and gender without undergoing medical treatment, sterilization or judicial permission.
 In Peru a judicial order is required.